robertorcosta/azure-docs.pt-br/articles/governance/blueprints/reference/blueprint-functions.md

 ### <a name="remarks"></a>Comentários

-A função Azure Blueprint difere da função de modelo Azure Resource Manager, pois só funciona com cadeias de caracteres.
+A função do Azure Blueprint difere da função do modelo do Azure Resource Manager, pois só funciona com cadeias de caracteres.

 ### <a name="example"></a>Exemplo